 While we all try to minimize the need to make personal phone calls at work, it simply is not possible to avoid them all.
 Sometimes, you need to make an appointment for personal services (i.e., a haircut, a dentist appointment, etc.) However, sometimes we need to call our doctor or check with daycare, the school, or a parent.
 Life happens!

 As a responsible worker, you want to minimize your personal calls.
-Therefore, you will want to make them on a break, if possible.
+Therefore, you will want to make them on a break or early in the morning, if possible.
 Mid-morning, or mid-afternoon, the lunch hour is not ideal, because, odds are, the very place you are trying to call will also be at lunch.

 Our suggestion would be to take your call, go outside, or to a private room, and make your call.